-The selection process undergoes internal vendor risk assessment to determine whether the service providers has the requisite skills and knowledge to perform the service, as well as the level of fees charged for the service.
+The selection process undergoes internal vendor risk assessment to determine whether the service providers have the requisite skills and knowledge to perform the service, as well as the level of fees charged for the service.
 The outsourced key function arrangements are overseen by the TPEN Board and GMC who receive reports on the performance of the service provided.

-Individual SMFs have overall accountability for services provided to TPEN by outsourced service providers as set out in Section B.1, while the Chief Executive Function (SMF1) has overall accountability for outsourced services and the Chief Risk Officer has responsibility for the firm's performance of its obligations under the Outsourcing part of the PRA Rulebook.
+Individual SMFs have overall accountability for services provided to TPEN by outsourced or shared service providers as set out in Section B.1, while the Chief Executive Function (SMF1) has the overall accountability for outsourced services and the Chief Operating Officer (SMF24)

+has responsibility for the firm's performance of its obligations under the Outsourcing part of the PRA Rulebook.